chendotjs/bloomfilter-redis/README.md

 const BloomFilter = require('bloomfilter-redis');
 const redis = require("redis");

-let bf = new BloomFilter({//all params have a default value, and I choose some to present below
+const bf = new BloomFilter({//all params have a default value, and I choose some to present below
   redisSize: 256, // this will create a string value which is 16 MegaBytes in length
   hashesNum: 16, // how many hash functions do we use
-  redisKey: 'Node_Bloomfilter_Redis', //this will create a string which keyname is `test`
+  redisKey: 'Node_Bloomfilter_Redis', // this will create a string which keyname is `Node_Bloomfilter_Redis`
-  redisClient: redis.createClient(), //you can choose to create the client by yourself });
+  redisClient: redis.createClient(), // you can choose to create the client by yourself });

 promise = bf.init(); // invokes `SETBIT` to allocate memory in redis.For details https://redis.io/commands/setbit